 For a more detailed discussion of the rights of non-parents when applying for parenting orders, see our family law article on Non-Parent Parenting orders.

 As the notion of what constitutes a “parent” expands within Australian society, the concept in the Family Law Act will similarly need to expand.

 Given the current deficiencies highlighted in the Family Law Act 1975, it would assist for policy makers to amend the current definition of ‘parent’ to a more inclusive concept not limited to the traditional definition of a parent that is currently recognised under the law.

 Are you unsure whether or not you are considered a parent under the Family Law Act?

-Contact our office on 3465 9332 and book a reduced rate initial consultation with our experienced family lawyer, Courtney Barton, to have a confidential discussion about your individual circumstances.
+Contact our office on 3465 9332 and book a reduced rate initial consultation with one of our experienced Brisbane Family & Divorce Lawyers to have a confidential discussion about your individual circumstances.